datafusion.dataframe

 num – Number of lines to show.

-Sort the DataFrame by the specified sorting expressions.
+Sort the DataFrame by the specified sorting expressions or column names.

 Parameters: